Loan Periods and Late Fees

 Anyone with a library card issued at an OSL library may freely borrow materials from the Warwick Public Library.

-Warwick Public Library materials are available for interlibrary loan with the exception of items classified as equipment or ereader.
+Warwick Public Library materials that can be reserved are available for interlibrary loan with the exception of items classified as equipment or ereader.

 Ask a librarian for help